1211ciel/node/words.md

 Walking is the best exercise for regular physical activity.
 Walking is the best exercise for regular physical activity.

+physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical
+Walking is the best exercise for regular physical activity.
+Walking is the best exercise for regular physical activity.
+Walking is the best exercise for regular physical activity.
+Walking is the best exercise for regular physical activity.
+Walking is the best exercise for regular physical activity.

 industry 企业
 industry industry industry industry industry industry industry industry industry industry